+The MPM predicted in \ref{st:mpm} of PAS corresponds to the $q=e^{-1}\approx0.368$ quantile of the short-term distribution for linear Gaussian processes (see e.g., \cite{Ochi1990}).
+Accordingly, the probability that the maximum response over the target exposure duration exceeds the MPM is 62.3\%.
+In offshore design, higher quantiles are often preferred.
+These can in theory be estimated by replacing $P_{\text{exp}}$ in \Cref{eq:MPMfromDNR} with $P_q=1-q^{m/n}$ \cite{OTG14}, but this requires substantially longer LF MCS to ensure convergence.
+Further work is therefore needed to assess the method's applicability at higher quantiles.

-As noted in \Cref{sec:objectives}, the present study only validates PAS in a short-term extreme value setting.
-In a future real application, we also need to select sea states and handle their long-term statistics properly.
-In theory, this can be done using PAS as well.
-Alternatively, a version of the environmental contour method, as described in \cite{WEtAl1993} or \cite{HVN2013,MMJ2025}, could be used.
+As noted in \Cref{sec:objectives}, this study validates PAS only for short-term extremes.
+In practical applications, sea states and long-term statistics must also be handled, which could be addressed with PAS as well, with minor modifications (e.g., to \ref{st:MCS}).
+Alternatively, a version of the environmental contour method, as described in \cite{WEtAl1993,HVN2013,MMJ2025}, could be used.
 This approach is widely accepted in the offshore industry (e.g., \cite{DNV2019}), though it can sometimes fail to accurately characterise the joint distribution of environmental variables \cite{SRTJ2024,EnvContBenchmark,DMV2022}.